vidy007/dotfiles/README.md

 Note: .zshrc uses typewritten prompt, so don't forget to install it
 # Credits!
 * rofi config is an edited version of ![this one](https://github.com/adi1090x/rofi/blob/master/files/launchers/type-1/style-3.rasi)
-* tizu file opened in neovim on the 5th screenshot is my own ascii art for [tulizu](https://github.com/loh-tar/tulizu) (debian branch)
+* tizu file opened in neovim on the 5th screenshot is my own ascii art for [tulizu](https://github.com/loh-tar/tulizu)